achubaty/datawranglR/course-overview.md

-# BISC 890 Directed Readings - Data Wrangling and Visualization in R
+# BISC 890-1 Directed Readings: Data Wrangling and Visualization in R

 ## Course Description
-When presenting research "a picture is worth a 1000 words", however how do you make you clear and appealing graphics?
-The *R* programming language is predominately known for statistical analysis, but *R* is also capable of producing publication quality figures that can be embedded into blogs, and publications.
-In addition to its core functionality, sophisticated visualization in *R* is enhanced by supplemental packages, most notably the `ggplot2` library.
-In this course we move beyond basic plotting and highlight some of the more powerful approaches for visualization in *R*.
-We will explain the syntax for base `plot` and `ggplot2` in order to customize figures.
-This course will also cover the use of the `plyr` and `reshape2` packages, which are useful tools to format data sets before plotting, or analysis.
-This course is applicable to all students who those who have never used R before and those who have used R, but have not accessed its higher powered data manipulation and graphing capabilities.
-This course additionally will cover the basics of making reproducible documents for research purposes, and even blogs using the Markdown markup language.
+When presenting research "a picture is worth a 1000 words", but how do you make that picture as clear and compelling as possible?
+The `R` programming language is predominately known for statistical analysis, but `R` is also capable of producing publication-quality figures for scientific papers, international newspapers (e.g. The New York Times), and websites.
+In addition to its core functionality, sophisticated visualization in `R` is enhanced by supplemental packages, most notably the `ggplot2` library.
+In this course we move beyond basic plotting and highlight some of the more powerful approaches for visualization in `R`.
+Students will learn to rapidly explore their data with the `ggplot2` package and develop highly-customized figures with base graphics functions.
+This course will also cover the use of the `plyr` and `reshape2` packages, which are useful tools to format, reshape, and "wrangle" data sets before plotting or analysis.
+This course is applicable both to students who have never used R before and those who have used R, but have not accessed its higher-powered data-manipulation and graphing capabilities.
+Throughout the course, the exercises and assignments will emphasize reproducible research documentation ("literate programming") in which documentation, code, and figures are combined in the easy-to-learn plain-text language Markdown.

 We will meet 2 hours each week for 6 weeks.
-Students will receive 1 course credit, graded pass/fail for this course.
+Students will receive 1 course credit, graded pass/fail.

 ## Course Instructors
 - Franz Simon
 - Sean Anderson
 - Alex Chubaty
 - Corey Phillis

 ## Course Highlights
 - We will meet for 2 hours each week for 6 weeks
 - Targeted for new and experienced R users
 - Learn basic R commands and usage
-- Produce high quality graphics using base plot and ggplot
+- Produce high-quality graphics using base graphics and `ggplot`
-- Start analyzing your data quickly by reformatting it using plyr and reshape
+- Learn to manipulate data quickly using `plyr` and `reshape`
-- Begin using markdown and R together to generate reports and annotate your code
+- Begin using Markdown and R together to generate reproducible reports

 ## Course Overview
 ### Before we start
-- Install R version 3 or above
+- Install R version 3.0.0 or higher
 - Install R Studio
-- Install markdown editor (optional)

 ### Topics covered
-- Intro to R and markdown
+- Intro to R and Markdown
 - R basic graphics
-- R advanced graphics (ggplot)
-- Additional graphics customization
 - Data manipulation in R: `plyr` and `reshape`
+- R grid graphics (`ggplot`)
+- Multipanel plotting with base graphics (`layout`, `mfrow`, `split.screen`)
+- Additional graphics customization (`par`, building plots with `lines`, `points`, etc.)

 ### Course Objectives
 - Learn how to make reproducible documents
 - Learn how to manage data and prepare it for analysis and presentation
- - Learn the grammar of `base` plot and `ggplot2`
+- Learn the grammar of base graphics plotting and `ggplot2`
- - Learn the basics of aesthetics
+- Learn some basic guidelines for producing effective and beautiful figures
 - Become aware of open access software